tarkant/svg-dom-arrows/README.md

 ### Positioning ➕

-Positioning is based on a left and top axis, below a simple visualization of how the axies are based on the element.
+Positioning is based on a left and top axis, below a simple visualization of how the axes are based on the element.
 0 is at the left of the element, 1 would be at 100% left from the origin.

 ![positioning-axis-guide](https://github.com/tarkant/svg-dom-arrows/blob/master/images/positioning-guide.svg)